Fertilizer Numbers – What do the numbers on fertilizer label mean? Why are they important?

-Every container or bag of fertilizer you purchase on the market will have a fertilizer label.
+Every container or bag you purchase on the market will have a fertilizers label.

-The label will have the N-P-K ratio of the fertilizer.
-These “fertilizer numbers” tell buyers how much of the plant nutrients each “bag of fertilizer” contains.
+The label will have the N-P-K ratio.
+These tell buyers how much of the plant nutrients each bag contains.

 The NPK acronym stands for Nitrogen, Phosphorus and Potassium.
 These are often referred to as “macro-nutrients.”

-The fertilizer label also provides other information on the make-up and use of this fertilizer blend.
+The label also provides other information on the make-up and use of the blend.

 - The nitrogen sources and how many pounds of nitrogen

-- Is the blend a water-soluble liquid fertilizer or a slow-release granular fertilizer
+- Is the blend a soluble liquid or a slow-release granular

 - For root development and strong, healthy root growth